Blagdon: Religious sites

 St Andrew's Church (Church of England) has a 116-foot tower with pinnacles and a cusped lozenge-pattern parapet, with a stair turret spirelet in the north-east corner.
 The tower dates from the 15th century and is one of the tallest in Somerset.
 The remainder of the church was rebuilt in 1907–09 by Lord Winterstoke (of the Wills tobacco family).
-The tower contains a bell dating from 1716 and made by Edward Bilbie of the Bilbie family.
+The tower used to contain a bell, since recast, dating from 1716 and made by Edward Bilbie of the Bilbie family.
 It is a Grade II* listed building.
 The lychgate to the east of the church is also a Grade II listed building in its own right.
 Above the door are four primitive Norman carvings which have survived three rebuildings.

-There is also a Baptist chapel, the former Methodist chapel having been converted into residential housing.
+There is also a former Baptist chapel currently used by Triggerstuff, a not for profit company running community events nationally, whilst the former Methodist chapel is now residential housing.

 Culture

 Blagdon is the setting of Chapters 8 and 9 of Victor Canning's best-selling novel of 1934, Mr Finchley Discovers his England.

 Blagdon has many clubs and organisations including: